aerobless/StrangeDungeonVR/docs/index.md

 ### 0.4 (next version)
 * ...
+* New enemy type: Angry Goblin.
+A goblin with a sword - probably a deadly combination :P.
 * New enemy type: Ancient Skeleton.
 A skeleton knight with two sword attacks.
 * New enemy type: Morbid Skeleton.
 A skeleton with two unarmed attacks that behaves a bit like a zombie.
 * Tile connections are now seamless.
 There's no need for archways/door frames anymore when connecting tiles.